joist-orm/joist-orm/docs/docs/testing/test-factories.md

 :::

-## `useExisting` option
+## Singletons with the `useExisting` option

-Sometimes with factories, even though a test has already called `newSomeEntity` to create a new `SomeEntity` be created, within the factory code, you realize that, due to the business logic/constraints of your domain model, the entity being requested actually already exists.
+Sometimes when a test has just called `newAuthor`, we want the factory to realize that, due to unique constraints/business logic specific to `Author`, that the appropriate `Author` instance the test is asking for already exists.

-An example is schemas with "enum-like" entities.
-Enum-like entities are user-added rows in the database, but still have enum-like behavior like "there should be only one of these 'types' for the given (name, parent, etc.) set of values", potentially backed by database-level unique constrains.
+An example is schemas with "enum-like" or "singleton" entities.
+Enum-like entities are user-added rows in the database (they are not a true `enum`), but still have enum-like behavior like "there should be only one of these entities for the given (name, parent, etc.) set of values", potentially backed by database-level unique constrains.

 An example might be a `PublisherType` entity that is effectively unique on a `name` column, where the desired behavior is: